SELF LEVELING FLUTE PADS

 For stability, avoid more than .012″ (.3mm) shim thickness).
 Use plastic rather than paper shims because paper can swell/shrink up to 20% with moisture/humidity changes and cause leaks.
-Bending/tilting the key side to side so its level the tonehole is fine but never bend it from front to back or you will distort the cup.
+Bending/tilting the key side to side so its level with the tonehole is fine but never bend it from front to back or you will distort the cup.
 Never place anything between the pad and the tonehole in order to bend a cup because it will crush and damage the pads – use your bare fingers only.
-Pads must be shimmed within .001″ (or less) of perfection.
+Pads should be shimmed within .001″ (or less) of perfection.
 Keep partial shims to a minimum.
 Beware that the pad is not so tight that it must be forced into the cups or the outer ring can be damaged or dislodged.
 Regular pads should measure .1mm (.004”) smaller than the cups.
 Trill pads should measure .2mm (.008”) smaller so they can be floated in.
-Cups should be well centered with the toneholes or a leak will result when the tonehole is too close to a retaining washer or bushing.
-Use a feeler gauge.
-If you use a leaklight the pads will be too light on the hinge side.
-You can use a leak light to determine side to side shimming but it will mislead you with front to back shimming.
+Cups should be well centered with the toneholes or a leak can result when the tonehole is too close to a retainer or the outside of the pad.
+If you use a leaklight make sure the pad is slightly tighter near the hinge or it will leak there.
+A leak light works good with side to side shimming but it can mislead you front to back.

 The plastic rims are very thin so take care not to overheat them or poke through them with a needle when installing.
 Do not use shellac for the small C# & trills because it is very brittle and can easily lose its grip on the slippery plastic.
 Use hot glue and check with a leak light.

 These pads are very flat and it is very important that toneholes be flat as well.
 JS diamond tonehole files are your best bet for achieving perfectly level toneholes.
 JS diamond files cut faster and smoother than other files and the diamonds do not seem to wear out.
-You can also check the flatness of tonehole rims with the bare metal side of JS tonehole files.
+You can also check the flatness of tonehole rims with the file.
 Basic size pilots are supplied with the files.
 Inbetween size pilots in .5mm increments are also available (see below).